MislavJaksic/Knowledge-Repository/Thinking/Writing/JBPeterson/README.md

 * Editing.
     * When you are finished writing, take a break.
 Return reinvigorated and start improving what you wrote.

+## PART ONE: Introduction

+* An essay is a short piece written to explore a topic or answer a question.
+* Write an essay to formulate and organize an informed, coherent and sophisticated set of ideas about an important topic.
+* There is little difference between writing and thinking.
+* You can write more then you can remember.
+* Written words can be organized more easily.
+* You are more powerful if you can think and communicate clearly.

+* A speedy hard drive, two monitors, a good keyboard, a mouse and a decent chair are highly recommended
+* Get up early and eat; plan to write between 90 and 180 minutes; if your mind rebels use willpower and wait it out; start writing

 ## PART TWO: Levels of resolution